 The same article also sheds some light on where the film was made, by piecing together letters painted on a fence in a number of shots from the scene with Stan and the tram.
 Although not all of the letters are visible at any one time, researchers were able to make enough out to piece together the words: ‘LOS ANGELES OSTRICH FARM’.
 To back this up, in an interview recorded in 1959, Stan himself recalled the film being made at the Selig Studio, which would later become the studio of Louis B. Mayer, and which was close to Mission Road in Los Angeles, where the Ostrich Farm was located.

-The blow sends Stan hurtling backwards into the street (this landlady can swing!).
-As he sits upright on the tram lines (you just know what’s coming), his injuries appear to have given him some sort of concussion, as he soon starts to see fairies…or are they angels..anyway, he sees some maidens dancing around him.
+The blow sends Stan hurtling backward into the street (this landlady can swing!).
+As he sits upright on the tram lines (you just know what’s coming), his injuries appear to have given him some sort of concussion, as he soon starts to see fairy-like maidens dancing around him.
 We too, as the audience, can see these transparent dancers, which is actually quite an impressive special effect for your standard 1920s silent comedy.

 In his daze, he imagines one of the maidens coming to kiss him, so he closes his eyes and puckers up.
 At this precise moment, a little stray dog runs up into his arms looking for affection.
 Stan eventually becomes sensible of the fact that he is not kissing a maiden, but has a stray mutt licking his face.
 And so, we are now introduced to the ‘lucky dog’ himself.